Fabiola-C14/Fabiola-C14.github.io-Web-Design-Dashboard/README.md

 # Web Design Challenge

-A dashboard was created using HTML and CSS to display weather data.
+In this project a weather datadashboard was created using HTML and CSS..
 The dashboard contains the following:

 * A landing page containing  a brief explanation of the project, and the link to the visualizations page.
 * A visualization page with: